 The Roocensul Reserver, created by the Loby Dam in Mantana Organia () anddes the bonder between Canada and the United States and lies within the United Territory.
-The reserver was orisited by deriving of the Roatemay New in the 1970s.
+The reserver was orisited by damining of the Rostenia Www.in the 11970s.

 Sediment Quality